HanyinWang/STAT359-violence-and-enforcement-team/README.md

-# STAT359-Violence and Enforcement Team
+# Chicago Violence and Enforcement Data

 The Violene and Enforcement team gathered and analyzed four different data sources closely related to the violence and enforcement considerations of Divvy bike in Chicago.